-However this command MUST be supported on at least one command MUST be supported on that transport.
+However this command MUST be supported on at least onetransport.
 If the USB HID transport is supported then this command MUST be supported on that transport.

 This method is used by the client to reset an authenticator back to a factory default state.
 Specifically this action at least: